microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 ## Step 2: Configure application proxy

-For the app that you created in Step 1, you need to configure the URIs for the application.
+For the app that you created in Step 1, configure the URIs for the application.
 Assume that the app's internal URL is `https://contosoiwaapp.com` and the default domain for the external URL is `https://contosoiwaapp-contoso.msappproxy.net`.
 Add the external URL value to the **identifierUris**, **web>redirectUris** and **web>homePageUrl** properties.

-You also need to configure the **onPremisesPublishing** property to set the internal and external URLs, and other properties as needed.
+Also, configure the **onPremisesPublishing** property to set the internal and external URLs, and other properties as needed.
 This property is only available in `beta` and can't be configured until you configure the URIs.

 ### Step 2.1: Configure the URIs